 Questions related to ICT applications and cybersecurity

-– Question 1/2: Creating the smart society: Social and economic development through ICT applications
+– Question 1/2: Best practices and guidelines for developing smart sustainable societies through ICTs

-– Question 2/2: Information and telecommunications/ICTs for e-health
+– Question 2/2: Best practices and guidelines for rapid implementation of ehealth

-– Question 3/2: Securing information and communication networks: Best practices for developing a culture of cybersecurity
+– Question 3/2: Best practices and guidelines for addressing emerging and evolving threats to cybersecurity

-– Question 4/2: Assistance to developing countries for implementing conformance and interoperability programmes
+– Question 4/2: Best practices and guidelines for implementing conformance and interoperability (C&I) programmes and combating counterfeit ICT equipment and theft of mobile devices

 Questions related to climate change, environment and emergency telecommunications

-– Question 5/2: Utilization of telecommunications/ICTs for disaster preparedness, mitigation and response
+– Question 5/2: Best practices and guidelines for utilizing telecommunications/ICTs for disaster management

-– Question 6/2: ICT and climate change
+– Question 6/2: Best practices and guidelines for ICT-enabled climate action

-– Question 7/2: Strategies and policies concerning human exposure to electromagnetic fields
+– Question 7/2: Best practices and guidelines for measurement and assessment of human exposure to electromagnetic fields

-– Question 8/2: Strategies and policies for the proper disposal or reuse of telecommunication/ICT waste material
+– Question 8/2: Best practices and guidelines for managing e-waste and protecting the environment in a cost-effective manner

-– Question 9/2: Identification of study topics in the ITU-T and ITU-R study groups which are of particular interest to developing countries
+– Question 9/2: Key topics and issues that shape the future of telecommunications/ICTs, taking into account the results of the study in ITU-T and ITU-R, and the priorities of developing countries

-NOTE – The full definition of the Questions can be found in section 5 of the Dubai Action Plan.
+NOTE – The full definition of Questions can be found in Section 5 of the Buenos Aires Action Plan.

 Annex 3 to Resolution 2 (Rev. Dubai, 2014)